Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 * Fixed - Fixed a bug that was ignoring the max on some Variable Products.

 = 1.5.1 =
-* Fixed - Honor the "Sold individually" setting above the universal max limit.
+* Fixed - Honor the “Sold individually” setting above the universal max limit.

 = 1.5 =
 * New - Added filters to the error message strings.